DianaNites/cargo-sysroot/README.md

 ]
 ```

-The sysroot will be located at `target/sysroot` and the libcore target directory at `target/sysroot/target`.
+The sysroot will be located at `target/sysroot` and the target directory for building it at `target/sysroot/target`.

-Multiple target specifictions are supported and will not conflict, and due to the way rust uses the sysroot your generated `.cargo/config`
-should not need to be changed, as the base path it uses is not target specific.
+Due to how rust sysroots work, you can use multiple different target specifications at a time without rebuilding.
+Switching between them will require manually changing `.cargo/config`, however.

 Note that this tool is currently quite stupid, so it won't attempt to do anything if that file already exists.
+In this case you will have to edit it manually.

 This will allow Cargo to properly build your project with the normal commands such as `cargo build`.
 You may wish to modify this file to make use of the `target.$triple.runner` key.
 See the [Cargo Documentation](https://doc.rust-lang.org/cargo/reference/config.html#configuration-keys) for details.